library-pals/read-action/README.md

 }
 ```

 ## Action outputs

-- `nowReading`: When a new book is started this output will contain an object with the book's: title, description, thumbnail, authors, and identifier.
+- `nowReading`: When a new book is started this output will contain an object with the book's: title, description, thumbnail, authors, and isbn.
 <!-- END GENERATED DOCUMENTATION -->